Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Some babies will need surgery if the blocked tear duct doesn't improve.
+Some babies will need surgery if their blocked tear duct doesn't improve.
 This is done as day surgery with a general anaesthetic.
-Your doctor may treat a blocked tear duct in the following ways:
+Your doctor may treat a blocked tear duct in these ways:

 - Open the tear duct and flush it out.

-- Use a silicone tube to keep the duct open.
-This will be left for a few months to make sure that the blockage doesn't reoccur.
+- Use a silicone tube to keep the duct open — this will be left for a few months to make sure that the blockage doesn't happen again.

 - Make a new opening between the tear sac and the bone in the nose (dacryocystorhinostomy).